- A global benefits policy reinforces company values, showing employees they are cared for.

 Creating a benefits package for prospective employees is not just about competing for top talent.
 It’s also about building corporate values and showing employees that the company truly cares about their wellbeing, in and out of work.

 Since global teams are inherently distributed teams, it is essential to communicate that all employees are part of One Company and One Culture.
 When everyone is treated the same, everyone feels they are part of the same team, company-wide.

-A good benefits plan can help a company attract top talent, motivate its workforce, and create an atmosphere that breeds success.
-With planning and support from local partners, it can be a powerful tool in building brand awareness.
+A good benefits plan plays a major role in creating an inclusive atmosphere that breeds success.
+With planning and support from local partners, it can also be a powerful tool in building brand awareness.